Santosh1176/90DaysOfDevOps/Kubernetes/09-service.md

       port: 80   # Port on which the Service listens to.
       targetPort: 9376   # Redirects the traffic to the TargetPort of the Pod
 ```
+> Note: A Service can map any incoming port to a targetPort.
+By default and for convenience, the targetPort is set to the same value as the port field.

 Port definitions in Pods have names, and you can reference these names in the targetPort attribute of a Service.
 For example, we can bind the targetPort of the Service to the Pod port in the following way:
 ```yaml